The Olympic Games: From Ancient Greece to Modern times

 - 12 Ancient Greek Inventions and Technology

-When exactly was the Olympic Game abolished?
+When exactly were the Ancient Olympic Games abolished?

-Around about 400 CE, Roman Emperor Theodosius I (some historians claim it was his son instead) issued a ban on all Olympic activities.
+Around about 400 AD, Roman Emperor Theodosius I (some historians claim it was his son instead) issued a ban on all Olympic activities.
 The rationale behind the abolition was because of Games’ association with the pagan gods and culture.
 And by then Christianity was flourishing and building momentum all across the Roman Empire.
 Catholicism was beginning to take strong roots in the nutshell.

 After about 12 centuries of intense competition and honoring of Greek gods and goddesses, the Ancient Olympic games ground to a halt.
 The Games would not see daylight until the later part of the 19th century.